How to crop a video on a Mac

 Press Crop

-Crisp crops on-device with hardware encoding, keeps the audio in sync, and saves the result beside your original — watermark-free.
+Crisp crops on-device with hardware encoding, keeps the audio in sync, and saves the result beside your original: one-time.
 Staged several clips?
-It crops each one in the same batch.
+Crisp Pro crops each one in the same batch (batch is part of the one-time $129 Pro unlock; one file at a time is free).

 Black bars?
 Let Crisp find them